OneDevelopmentPL/lightflutter/README.md

 # Light Flutter (for devices with 8GB RAM)
-Flutter conifguration for older devices to run smoothly
+Flutter conifguration for older hardware to run smoothly

 ## 1. Edit ```gradle.properties``` file in your flutter project
 Then, add/replace with this: